beet-software/dorm/docs/docs/03-understand/01-how-the-pieces-fit.md

 `UserData` contains field values. `UserDependency` contains creation dependencies.
 The generated `UserEntity.fromData` combines those values with the identity supplied by the engine and constructs `User`.

 The engine then serializes the model through the entity mapping and stores the resulting representation.
-BLoC stores model-derived values in memory, Firebase writes a Firebase map, and MySQL writes SQL values through its connection.
+BLoC stores model-derived values in memory, Firebase writes a Firebase map, MySQL writes SQL values through its connection, and MongoDB writes document values through its collection API.

 The exact identity generation and storage operation belong to the selected engine.
 The repository method and generated entity conversion are common framework boundaries.